Ever downloaded a mobile app or used a tool that didn’t quite make sense in your language? That’s where software localization comes in.

 lokalise2 file download –token <token> –project-id <project_id> –format xml –dest PATH/TO/PROJECT/locale

-Once the source repository, you’ll be able to automate key extraction and values, while mapping out relevant language translations for each key.
+Once in the source repository, you’ll be able to automate key extraction and values, while mapping out relevant language translations for each key.

 Step 2: Perform translation

-Software localization depends on the quality of translations, so you’ll need to find the right solution for your project, which will depend on the complexity of your translations, your translation and localization budget, time, and quality expectations.
-Here are some options that Lokalise offers:
+Software localization depends on the quality of translations.
+You’ll need to find the right high-quality solution for your project, which will depend on the complexity of your content, your translation and localization budget, time, and other factors.

 - Invite in-house translators to contribute

-- Hire language service providers directly from Lokalise
+- Hire language translators directly within Lokalise

 - Use machine translations (Google Translate, Microsoft Translate, and DeepL)